-Vaccines help develop immunity to a disease by imitating an infection.
+Vaccines help develop immunity to a disease by imitating an infection which protects the body from disease.
 This imitation type of infection rarely causes illness, but it does cause your immune system to produce antibodies and T-lymphocytes, which are defensive white blood cells that attack cells that have been infected, and antibodies.

 Once the infection goes away, your body is left with a supply of “memory” T-lymphocytes and B-lymphocytes that’ll remember how to fight that disease in the future.
 It typically takes a few weeks for your body to produce these lymphocytes after vaccination, which means it’s possible for someone infected with a disease just before or just after vaccination to develop symptoms and get a disease because the immune system hasn’t had enough time to provide protection.

 Not all vaccines are made the same.
 Some viruses, like COVID-19 and the flu, mutate as they spread among a population, meaning vaccines need to adapt to respond to the particular strain that is affecting a person.
 Additionally, the body’s “memory” can vary depending on the disease at hand and the type of vaccine used, which means sometimes, we need more than one dose of a vaccine to achieve effectiveness.

 Get Vaccinated, and Get Back to Life.

 Vaccination is the best way to protect yourself from serious outcomes from COVID-19.
 Schedule your vaccine appointment at Baptist Health.